 Ed's experience is a common one shared by many of the other Step Kids, as well as other residents of the building more broadly.
 There is a widespread sense of newness to the college experience, but also a feeling of missing what they no longer have; in particular the close contact with their friends from high school - their friends were, for the most part, all men.
 I ran into Aaron, another one of the Step Kids, one night after he had been drinking.
 It was near Christmas Break and he began talking about what he was planning on doing back home, and how much he missed his high school friends.
 "I miss my boys at home.
 And I'm going to see them soon over Christmas break.
-Then I'm going to miss them].
+Then I'm going to miss my boys here though."
+In his intoxicated state he continued, "I am [going to miss them].
 I have such good boys.
 They're so awesome.
 I'm going to miss my boys here when I go home over break."
 There is a sense of in-betweenness here.
 He misses his friends at home, but fears for missing his friends here at university.
 He was very intoxicated and was almost falling down at various points in the short conversation and walk down the hall towards his room.
 He was surrounded by his friends; in particular Brady who wasn't drinking that night in order to take care of Aaron.
 This arrangement was labeled as 'taking care of one's bro', and was a sign of affection and dedication.